 - (a) Wall signs shall meet the specifications of Section 13.108a, with the exception that signs located on any building wall shall have a maximum sign surface area not to exceed 5% of building wall area to which the sign(s) is attached, up to a maximum of 100 total square feet.
 Wall signs may be increased by 20 square feet per sign in lieu of a ground mounted or monument sign.
-A bonus of 4 square feet in size (20%) shall be permitted if the sign is lit 100% by neon light. - (d) Ground mounted or monument signs are allowed as follows: - Signs shall not exceed 5 feet in height and 20 square feet in area.
-A bonus of 4 square feet in size (20%) shall be allowed if the sign is lit 100% by neon light. - p.
+A bonus of 4 square feet in size (20%) shall be permitted if the sign is lit 100% by neon light. - p.
 Amend section 10.908, "Urban Design Standards", subsection (8), "Streetscape Standards" subsection (a) to include amenity zones in lieu of planting strips in certain conditions.
 Add a new subsection (g) to require amenity zones in certain conditions.
 The remaining subsections remain unchanged.
-The revised text and new subsection shall read as follows: - (8) Streetscape Standards - (a) A continuous perimeter-planting strip or amenity zone (excluding driveways) shall be required whenever property abuts a curb.
+The revised text and new subsection shall read as follows:

+(8) Streetscape Standards

+- (a) A continuous perimeter-planting strip or amenity zone (excluding driveways) shall be required whenever property abuts a curb.
 The width of the planting strip or amenity zone shall be determined by the approved station area plan.
 Because stations will have different characters and unique conditions, planting strips and amenity zones within each station area may vary.
-When a station area plan does not specify a planting strip width or amenity zone an 8' wide planting strip shall be constructed.
+When a station area plan does not specify a planting strip width or amenity zone an 8' wide planting strip shall be constructed. - (g) An amenity zone is required in lieu of a planting strip along ground-floor, non-residential uses, unless on-street parking is not permitted by CDOT or NCDOT.